redbrick/docs/docs/webgroup/atlas.md

 3. Access the site at [`http://localhost:8080`](http://localhost:8080).

 > [!NOTE]
-> When making changes note that the docker image will need to be rebuilt to see the changes reflected in the container.
+> When making changes the docker image will need to be re-built and re-run to see the changes reflected in the container.

 ## Creating a new page